gleidsonmt/DashboardFx/README.md

 * 8  Used to configure shapes for nodes.
    - rectangle, polygon, circles...
 * 9  Additional css for add effects and others.
+* 10 Them for ap.
-* 10 For you replace.
+* 11 For you replace.

 <h4> Direct FXml </h4>